 Phase 2 Extended with Face Masks/Coverings Required

 N.C.
 Governor Roy Cooper signed Executive Order 147 that extends Phase 2 and adds new protective actions to address the on-going public health emergency.
-On June 26, the new order extends North Carolina's “Phase 2” until July 17, 2020.
-New requirements to wear face coverings have been added to the Order.
+On July 14, the Governor extended North Carolina's “Phase 2” until August 7, 2020.
 Face masks or face coverings are required when out in public or in public areas - both indoors and outdoors - where social distancing cannot be maintained.
 This includes, but is not limited to, retail businesses, restaurants, lodging, transportation, etc. If you are able to safely maintain at least 6 feet distance from others, wearing a mask is not required when spending time outdoors exercising or walking in our parks or on our three island beaches.

 Executive Order 147 and Executive Order 147 FAQs